 One of the major high points of Prague is it’s buzzing nightlife of the city.
 Don’t miss the thrill.
 There are festivals going on always and the shimmery cafes and bars which never fail to entertain you.

 Head to Wenceslas Square if you wish to enjoy vibrant colourful Prague nightlife.
+You just cannot miss the nightlife when looking for what to do in Prague for 3 days.

 Food Recommendations in Prague